Quantum thermalization must occur in translation-invariant systems at high temperature: EDGEs of shallow complexity at finite temperature

 \end{prop}

-Note that Proposition~\ref{prop:compbasis} combined with the EDGE Theorem already proves a novel result: that a random computational basis state will typically thermalize to infinite temperature for any translation-invariant Hamiltonian with nondegenerate spectral gaps in 1D. \begin{proof}[Proof] The central idea is to divide the bitstrings ${b\in\{0,1\}^{N}}$ that enumerate the states into two different groups and bound their contributions to the average IPR separately: periodic bitstrings, which are invariant under some nontrivial translation on the circle, and aperiodic ones, which are not equal to any of their nontrivial translations (see Fig.~\ref{fig:periodicity}a).
+Note that Proposition~\ref{prop:compbasis} combined with the EDGE Theorem already proves a novel result: that a random computational basis state will typically thermalize to infinite temperature for any translation-invariant Hamiltonian with nondegenerate spectral gaps in 1D.

+\begin{proof} The central idea is to divide the bitstrings ${b\in\{0,1\}^{N}}$ that enumerate the states into two different groups and bound their contributions to the average IPR separately: periodic bitstrings, which are invariant under some nontrivial translation on the circle, and aperiodic ones, which are not equal to any of their nontrivial translations (see Fig.~\ref{fig:periodicity}a).
 The former group constitutes a vanishingly small fraction among all $2^N$ possibilities, hence their contribution becomes small.
 Specifically, since the period cannot be longer than $N/2$, there are at most $O(2^{N/2})$ distinct periodic bitstrings, leading to the second term in Eq.~\eqref{eq:boundIPRcomstates}.
 The second, aperiodic group contains the majority of the bitstrings, but their overlaps with the translation operator eigenstates are necessarily small.
 Specifically, for $N$ distinct bitstrings $b_1, b_2, \dots, b_N$ which are translations of each other, their overlaps with an translation operator eigenstate must be the same up to a global phase, resulting in a bound $\abs{\braket{j}{b}}^2\leq 1/N$.
-This leads to the first term in Eq.~\eqref{eq:boundIPRcomstates}. \end{proof}
+This leads to the first term in Eq.~\eqref{eq:boundIPRcomstates}, completing the proof. \end{proof}